alimasri/folder-disguise/README.rst

 What will look like a normal recycle bin will be a disguise that holds all your secrets.
 It is simple, safe and worth trying.

+The basic idea behind this disguise is the Windows GUIDs.
+Each system file in windows has a specific Id that is when appended to folders will let windows target them as system files.
+By appending these GUIDs to our folders we will be able to hide our information, and the rollback process is as simple as removing them.

 Installation
 ============